O JARGON BUSTER

 - Download

-the action of transferring information from your electronic control
+event, the action of transferring information from your

 - DVO